gary-rowe/SimpleScaffolding/README.md

 {
   "base_package":"uk.co.froot.example",
   "read": true,
-  "entities": ["User"]
+  "entities": ["AdminUser"]
 }
 ```

 All code from `base_package` and below will be recursively examined and templates built.
-These will be stored in a directory
+These will be stored under
-structure under `src/test/resources/scaffolding`.
-If a class including the name of one of the entities (`User`) is discovered
+`src/test/resources/scaffolding`.
+If a class including the name of one of the entities (`AdminUser`) is discovered
-like `MongoUserReadService.java` for example, then it will be treated as an entity template.
+like `MongoAdminUserReadService.java` for example, then it will be treated as an entity template.

 Any class that does not include the name of one of the entities will be just a standard file that gets included everywhere
 (like `DateUtils` if you can't have a common support JAR for some reason).

 You then delete any that are not useful and edit those that remain to meet your requirements.
 The idea is to edit them
 to be as general purpose as possible (no entity-specific fields beyond the common ID for example).

+#### TIP: Use entities with "multi-word" names to get snake case

+The template reader can infer snake case locations so providing a "multi-word" entity name, like `AdminUser`
+instead of `User` will enable the correct placement of the directive in the template (e.g. `admin_user`).
+This is handy
+for JSON test fixtures and package names.

 ### Try it now...